FeelsBlack/github-repo-watcher/README.md

     ```
 3. Open your browser: `http://localhost:3000`

+or you can visit the live site at: `github-repo-watcher.vercel.app/` 😉

 ## 🎮 How to Use:

 1. Type a GitHub username into the search bar.